 During fiscal 2001, the Company recorded special charges of approximately \$47 million related to cost reduction actions taken in response to the economic climate at that time.
 The actions consisted of workforce reductions in manufacturing and, to a lesser extent, in selling, marketing and administrative areas as well as a decision to consolidate worldwide manufacturing operations and rationalize production planning and quality activities.
-The cost reductions included severance and fringe benefit costs of \$29.6 million for approximately 1,200 employees in the U.S., Europe, Asia and the Philippines, substantially all of which had been terminated as of May 3, 2003.
-The special charge also included \$11.6 million related to the abandonment of equipment resulting from the consolidation of worldwide manufacturing operations and \$5.8 million of other charges primarily related to equipment and lease cancellation fees.
+The cost reductions included severance and fringe benefit costs of \$29.6 million for approximately 1,200 employees in the U.S., Europe, Asia and the Philippines, substantially all of which had been terminated as of August 2, 2003.
+The special charges also included \$11.6 million related to the abandonment of equipment resulting from the consolidation of worldwide manufacturing operations and \$5.8 million of other charges primarily related to equipment and lease cancellation fees.
 Based on the results of negotiations with vendors regarding purchase order cancellation fees, the amount paid was \$1.5 million less than the amount recorded for such charges and, accordingly, the Company adjusted the provision for purchase order cancellation fees by \$1.5 million in the second quarter of fiscal 2002 to reflect this change in estimate.
+In the third quarter of fiscal 2003, the Company determined that the severance costs remaining to be paid would be \$1.3 million less than the amount originally recorded for these charges and also determined that \$0.2 million originally reserved for the termination of two leases would not be required.
+Therefore, the Company adjusted the provision for these severance and other costs in the third quarter of fiscal 2003 to reflect this change in estimate.

-As of May 3, 2003, \$26.6 million of the \$29.6 million aggregate severance obligations pertaining to the fiscal 2001 worldwide cost reduction actions had been paid.
-The restructuring actions included in the special charges recorded during fiscal 2001 are proceeding as planned.
-Of the \$47 million of special charges recorded in fiscal 2001, \$3.5 million remained accrued as of May 3, 2003, and primarily represents termination payments being paid as income continuance to certain of the 1,200 terminated employees, predominantly in the U.S.
+Of the \$47.0 million of special charges recorded in fiscal 2001, \$1.8 million remained accrued as of August 2, 2003, and represents severance payments being paid as income continuance to certain of the 1,200 terminated employees, predominantly in the U.S.